dreth/hbd/README.md

 ### Docker

-The application is containerized using docker, we use sqlite as the database by default, but intend to support postgres in the future.
+The application is containerized using docker, we use sqlite as the database by default.

+**Note the architecture you're building for in the dockerfiles.**

 #### Docker compose